Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

- betting on what it landed on is bad; doubles are a "-thing"; maybe skip landings iff the cycle; maybe even eitherside of landings no"-thing" is bad hammering away at one number is interesting (as interesting as being stoned by the gods); /breaking|punching|../ through the probabilities at escape (/(from|to).*/) velocity it's hard to imagine a plane going missing c̄ gps; the usa is either incompetent, or testing their 51ˢᵗ area,..
+ betting on what it landed on is bad; doubles are a "-thing"; maybe skip landings iff the cycle; maybe even eitherside of landings no"-thing" is bad hammering away at one number is interesting (as interesting as being stoned by the gods); /breaking|punching|../ through the probabilities at escape (/(from|to).*/) velocity it's hard to imagine a plane going missing c̄ gps; the usa is either incompetent idiocracy, or testing their 51ˢᵗ area, gta,..

 maintain a list of malfunctional resources in 𝄞triplicate #cfg